 - Beef stock – Turn the heat back on high.
 Add beef stock.
 Simmer rapidly for 4 minutes, until reduced by half.

 - Cream – Stir in cream and crushed pepper.
 Lower the heat to medium high.
 Simmer for 3-4 minutes, to reduce the sauce until it thickens enough to lightly coat the back of a spoon.
 Stir and scrape the sides of the pan as it reduces.
+Keep in mind that some stoves run stronger than others.
+If the heat is gentler, the sauce may take a little longer to reduce, so just allow a bit of extra time.

 FINISH